nus-cs2113-AY2324S2/ip/docs/README.md

 # User Guide

-Welcome to Avril (not the singer), also known as AVRY, your personal task management assistant!
-Avril helps you keep track of your todos, deadlines, and events so you can stay organized and focused.
+Welcome to AVRY, your personal task management assistant!
+AVRY helps you keep track of your todos, deadlines, and events so you can stay organized and focused.

 ## Features